Acoustic Sound Insulation Guide

-Acoustic insulation: A guide to what is the best soundproofing insulation
+Acoustic insulation: A guide to the best soundproofing insulation

-Acoustic insulation and soundproofing are often referred to as the same thing.
+Acoustic insulation and soundproofing are often used interchangeably.
 Acoustic or sound insulation is the term most closely associated with soundproofing.
-When you soundproof a wall, floor or ceiling, acoustic insulation is one of the key soundproofing principles; however, acoustic insulation also refers to certain soundproofing products that provide acoustic insulation when fitted in a room.
-This noise insulation guide will show you how acoustic insulation is not only a soundproofing term but also a material that will enhance the noise reducing performance of a building.
+When you soundproof a wall, floor, or ceiling, acoustic insulation is one of the key soundproofing principles; however, it also refers to certain soundproofing products that provide acoustic insulation when installed in a room.
+This noise insulation guide will show you that acoustic insulation is not only a soundproofing term but also a material that enhances a building’s noise-reducing performance.

 Are soundproofing and acoustic insulation the same thing?

-Soundproofing refers to reducing noise transfer between rooms.
+Soundproofing is the reduction of noise transfer between rooms.
 Acoustic insulation is used in all of the best soundproofing solutions for walls, floors, and ceilings; yes, we can consider soundproofing and acoustic insulation to be the same.
-When you soundproof a wall against a noisy neighbour, your solution would include sound insulation, typically in the form of an soundproof insulation slab, which is probably the most common type of sound insulation.
+When you soundproof a wall against a noisy neighbour, your solution would include sound insulation, typically in the form of a soundproofing slab, which is probably the most common type.
 As you go through our guide, we will show you a variety of sound insulation materials, including acoustic underlays, soundproof panels and complete soundproof systems that all use acoustic insulation.

 Sound insulation in soundproofing

 Soundproofing involves increasing mass/density and sound absorption.
-The acoustic insulation slabs inside the stud frame or between floor joists stop sound from resonating inside the cavity and acting as a drum.
+The acoustic insulation slabs inside the stud frame or between floor joists prevent sound from resonating in the cavity and acting like a drum.
 DFM acoustic insulation slabs provide mass/density and sound absorption that reduces the sound reverberating inside the wall or floor void

 - Mass/Density: Increasing the mass of an area makes it more difficult for sound to transfer between rooms.
 Airborne sounds are reduced when they pass through a high-density structure.
 Applying materials of differing mass further improves the acoustic perfomance as different mass levels block different sound frequencies.

 - Sound absorption: Sound insulation also helps the room absorb sounds.
-Soundproof insulation slabs and soundproof membranes, such as mass-loaded vinyl, are great sources of sound absorption, blocking and absorbing sound energy as it passes through the building’s structure.
+Soundproof insulation slabs and soundproof membranes, such as mass-loaded vinyl, are effective at blocking and absorbing sound energy as it passes through the building’s structure.

 Why choose acoustic insulation?